 Clogged pores and clogged hair follicles create blackheads.
 Exfoliation removes this from becoming an issue and becoming a source of blackheads.

-Here are some popular ideas that work just as well on dogs as they do on humans.
+Here are some popular ideas that work just as well on dogs as on humans.
 You may already have them in your home.
 If you don’t, they’re all easily accessible.

-It turns out coconut oil is incredibly good for your dog’s skin, fur, and works well as an allergen reducer.
-Topically, it can help to treat a variety of skin conditions and irritations.
+It turns out coconut oil is incredibly good for your dog’s skin, and fur, and works well as an allergen reducer.
+Topically, it can help treat various skin conditions and irritations.

 Coconut oil helps to remove yeast or fungal infections, prevents dry skin, and clears up eczema.

-You apply it to the skin once a week, allowing it to set on the skin for about five minutes.
-Afterward, remove any excess or lightly rinse the dog depending on how much of the dog you’ve covered.
+You apply it to the skin once a week, allowing it to sit for about five minutes.
+Afterward, remove any excess or lightly rinse the dog, depending on how much of the dog you’ve covered.

 Rinse until there is no excessive oily or slippery feel to the dog’s skin.

 If you’d rather try to kill two birds with one stone, there are dog shampoo products that contain coconut oil, if you’d rather that approach.
-Or, you could make a blend of coconut oil and your favorite dog shampoo.
+Or, you could blend coconut oil and your favorite dog shampoo.

 If you’re seeking to control dry skin on your Chinese Crested Dog and prevent blackheads, it’s best to avoid using shampoos and conditioners meant to be used by humans.